grange74/http/README.md

 	}

 ## Installing
-Using this client is easy.
-Just use go get to install the latest version of the library.
+Download the source of the latest version using go get:

-    $ go get github.com/grange74/http
+    $ go get github.com/retrievercommunications/http

-Next include in your application.
+Then include in your application:

-    import "github.com/grange74/http"
+    import "github.com/retrievercommunications/http"